AdamBrodzinski/RedScript/spec.md

 <br>

-#### Ruby flavored function expressions
+#### Ruby flavored functions

-Func declares the function as an expression.
-I am still undecided if `func` should be decalared like below or just compile into a regular function.
-The lack of function hoisting obviosly has it pro's and cons.
-Vanilla JS functions of course will still work as well.
+`Func [name]` declares the function as an expression and sets `[name]` to a variable.
+Braces are optional if no arguments are being passed.
+If arguments are passed braces must be used.
+Anonymous functions are declared as `func`, braces are also optional.
+This type of anonymous function should only be used when using `do |x|` would be awkward, such as in an async's array of parallel functions.

 *Status:* **Working**